 In connection with our strategic alliance with King we recognize program fee revenue, collaboration revenue and milestone revenue.
 Program fee revenue is derived from the upfront payment from King received in December 2005 and is recognized ratably over our estimate of the development period of four drug candidates expected to be developed under the strategic alliance with King.
 Of those drug candidates, Remoxy is in Phase III clinical trials, one drug candidate is in Phase I clinical trials and two potential drug candidates are at the pre-clinical stage.
-We currently estimate the development period for all four expected drug candidates to extend through July 2011.
-Collaboration revenues from reimbursement of development expenses, which are invoiced one month in arrears, are recognized when costs are incurred pursuant to the strategic alliance with King, unless we know that King has not completed its review of our submitted invoices.
-Although we only invoice King for development expenses incurred by us that we believe qualify for reimbursement under our collaborative agreement, King may not ultimately agree with our determination of what constitutes a qualifying development expense.
-King is obligated to pay us milestone payments contingent upon the achievement of certain substantive events in the clinical development of Remoxy and the other abuse-resistant opioid painkillers under the strategic alliance.
-We recognize milestone payments from King as revenue when we achieve the underlying developmental milestone as the milestone payments are not dependent upon any other future activities or achievement of any other future milestones and the achievement of each of the developmental milestones.
+We currently estimate the development period for all four expected drug candidates to extend through September 2014.
+We review the estimated development period on a quarterly basis and change it if appropriate based upon our latest expectations.

+Collaboration revenues from reimbursement of development expenses are generally recognized as costs are incurred pursuant to the strategic alliance with King; however, when we have knowledge that King has not completed its review of the collaboration expenses invoiced to them, we defer recognition of such amounts as revenue until their review is complete.

+We recognize milestone payments from King as revenue when we achieve the underlying developmental milestone as the milestone payments are not dependent upon any other future activities or achievement of any other future milestones and the achievement of each of the developmental milestones were substantively at risk and contingent at the effective date of the collaboration.
+Substantial effort is involved in achieving each of the developmental milestones.
 These milestones represent the culmination of discrete earnings processes and the amount of each milestone payment is reasonable in relation with the level of effort associated with the achievement of the milestone.
 Each milestone payment is non-refundable and non-creditable when made.
-The ongoing research and development se
+The ongoing research and development services being provided to King under the collaboration are priced at fair value based upon the reimbursement of expenses incurred.